Last Updated on

 7. Louisiana Children’s Museum

 Kids and adults will appreciate this refreshing break from “adult” attractions.
-The Louisiana Children’s Museum lets kids interact with pint-sized versions of the sites they have been exploring in New Orleans.
-There are also exhibits that teach science concepts and are fun for parents, too.
+The Louisiana Children’s Museum, now located in City Park, lets kids explore in New Orleans through play.
+There are exhibits that teach about music, nature, and science, all with a local twist.

 6. Audubon Institute Attractions